A WW II story? Or a love story?

 Her hand soothed his.
 “I apologized to Tommy.
 He huffed off.
 I gave Mama and Daddy a quick hug because I was so happy.
-I waited until Tommy’s car was gone, then I went flying out, just in time to see you leaving.
+I waited a few seconds to give Tommy time to leave, then I went flying out, just in time to see you pulling away.
 Daddy came out on the porch with Mama and told me to get in his car.”

 She dug into her purse, came up with a handkerchief.
 She blotted her eyes, sniffling and smiling.
 “I thought it was her purse Mama had with her, but it was mine.”

 She traced a hand along his uniform sleeve.
 “Mr. James Farrow, I just proved to you I still have a very big crush on you.
 Now your turn.
 Prove to me you have a very big crush on me, or I’m getting right back out of here.”

 “Oh?”
 He grinned and took her into his arms.
 “And walking home through this neighborhood all by yourself?”